ghartsel/GX-Kernel/content/introduction.md

 In addition to READY, ACTIVE, and WAIT states, a task may be in the DORMANT state.
 This occurs if a fault was detected by the kernel during the task\'s ACTIVE state.
-Once in the DORMANT state, the task cannot run again until the system is restarted; this prevents fault propagation.
+Once in the DORMANT state, the task can't run again until the system is restarted; this prevents fault propagation.

 #### NON-TASK STATES

-The SUPERVISORY state is entered by specific request to use common system resources.
+The SUPERVISORY state is entered by a request to use common system resources.
 See the discussion below on handling interrupts, for more detailed information.